bait509-ubc/BAIT509/README.md

 # BAIT509 - Business Applications of Machine Learning

-*** NOTE THAT THIS REPO IS NOT CURRENTLY BEING UPDATED.
-CURRENT STUDENTS SHOULD VISIT THE CANVAS COURSE PAGE.

-This is the home page for the 2019 iteration of the course BAIT 509 at the University of British Columbia, Vancouver, Canada.
-The core syllabus can be found at [sauder_syllabus.pdf](sauder_syllabus.pdf), but anything listed on this website will take precedence.
+This is the GitHub home page for the 2019/2020 iteration of the course BAIT 509 at the University of British Columbia, Vancouver, Canada.
+Please see the [syllabus](BAIT509_syllabus.pdf) for more information about the course.
+Current students should refer to the [UBC Canvas course website](https://canvas.ubc.ca/) for the most up-to-date content and announcements.

-This repository is avaiable as a [website](https://bait509-ubc.github.io/BAIT509/).
+This repository is avaiable as an easy-to-navigate [website](https://bait509-ubc.github.io/BAIT509/).

 ## Learning Objectives

 By the end of the course, students are expected to be able to:

-- Explain what machine learning (ML) is, in the context of errors and model functions;
-- Understand and implement the machine learning paradigms in both R and python for a variety of ML methods;
-- Identify a data table based on a machine learning problem;
-- Understand the types of error, and how this influences model choice/goodness;
-- Build and justify a ML model; and,
-- Understand how ML fits into the greater scope of solving a business problem.
+1. Describe fundamental machine learning concepts such as: supervised and unsupervised learning, regression and classification, overfitting, training and testing error;
+2. Broadly explain how common machine learning algorithms work, including: naïve Bayes, k-nearest neighbors, decision trees, support vector machines, and ensemble methods;
+3. Implement a machine learning pipeline (i.e., loading data, creating a machine learning model, testing the model) in Python; and,
+4. Apply and interpret machine learning methods to carry out supervised learning projects and to answer business objectives.

 ## Teaching Team